phoebe0909/java-wordle/README.md

 My first step was to go through the user’s correct/green letters first and replace them with symbols.
 I created a copy of the user’s guess for this purpose and called it the decoyArray.
 Then I made a nested loop to search through the answer array and compare it to the decoyArray.
 As yellow letters appeared, I also replaced them in the decoyArray.

-A helpful side-effect of this process was that the decoyArray had all of the yellow and green letters marked by the end of this process.
 I used the decoyArray to mark the colors of each letter as they printed onto the console.